Design and Analysis of Algorithms

 3 - 5 units

 Worst and average case analysis.
 Recurrences and asymptotics.
 Efficient algorithms for sorting, searching, and selection.
 Data structures: binary search trees, heaps, hash tables.
-Algorithm design techniques: divide-and-conquer, dynamic programming, greedy algorithms, amortized analysis, randomization.
+Algorithm design techniques: divide-and-conquer, dynamic programming, greedy algorithms, randomization.
 Algorithms for fundamental graph problems: minimum-cost spanning tree, connected components, topological sort, and shortest paths.
-Possible additional topics: network flow, string searching.
+Possible additional topics: network flow, string searching, amortized analysis, stable matchings and approximation algorithms.
 Prerequisite: 103 or 103B; 109 or STATS 116.

-Brad Girardeau studies computer science at Stanford.
-When not thinking about cryptography, he can be found playing violin or running the dish.
+Brad Girardeau got his B.S, M.S. degrees in computer science at Stanford ('16, '17).
+When not thinking about computer security, he can be found playing violin or running across the Golden Gate Bridge.